SupertigerDev/nertivia-api-docs/messages.md

 • [Send Message](#send-message)

 ## Get Messages
-**Description**: This request allows you to get the last 50 messages in the channel.
+**Description**: This request allows you to get the last 50 messages in a channel.

 **URL**: `https://supertiger.tk/api/messages/channels/{channel_id}`